 LAYER is extracted from the current drawing's current layer name.
 This always exists in a drawing session.
 IF you use LAYER in a sequence then it is very likely to be the dominant and frequently used sequence used for that type of component.

 LINELAYER is extracted from the layer name of the line you are inserting on or rolling over with your mouse.
 This always exists in a drawing session when you are inserting your symbol on on a line, however if you insert a symbol off a line then LINELAYER will be regarded as not present and a sequence without LINELAYER will be favoured for use.

-A Page/Layer part included in a component attribute sequence MAY be width specified (e.g. PAGE.4 LAYER.3 LINELAYER.7).
-This helps EDS decode a sequence when it is complicated and width specified Pages/Layers are recommended.
+A PAGE, LAYER or LINELAYER part included in a component attribute sequence MAY be width specified (e.g. PAGE.4 LAYER.3 LINELAYER.7).
+This helps EDS decode a sequence when it is complicated and width specified PAGE, LAYER or LINELAYER are used.